Banana Pro

 - Check dmesg | grep -i brcm or dmesg | grep -i ap6210 for driver messages.

-- Confirm the firmware package is installed (linux-firmware or armbian-firmware).
+- Confirm the firmware package is installed, either linux-firmware or armbian-firmware.

-- Some older kernels lack AP6210 support; upgrade to a recent mainline or Armbian kernel.
+- Some older kernels do not support AP6210 properly.
+Move to a recent mainline or Armbian kernel.

 WiFi connects but drops frequently:

-- Check signal strength: iw dev wlan0 link.
+- Check signal strength with iw dev wlan0 link.
 Values below -70 dBm are marginal.

-- Disable power saving: sudo iw dev wlan0 set power_save off.
+- Disable power saving with sudo iw dev wlan0 set power_save off.

-- Confirm the power supply can deliver sustained current (cheap supplies sag when WiFi transmits).
+- Make sure the power supply can deliver sustained current.
+Cheap supplies sag when WiFi transmits.

-- Check for interference: iw dev wlan0 scan to see channel congestion.
-Switch your router to a less crowded channel.
+- Look for interference with iw dev wlan0 scan, then switch the router to a less crowded channel.

 Bluetooth scan fails: